Solent Mind Blogs – Nature and Mental Wellbeing

 An obvious question is how much nature do people need?
 The sweet spot – for many – seems to be between 2-4 hours a week.
 Crucially it doesn’t matter how this 2-4 hours a week is achieved, one long Sunday walk or lots of shorter mini-breaks, whatever suits your lifestyle.

 More recently we’ve also established that spending time in your own garden may have similar benefits, whether you’re actively gardening or just relaxing.
 A key feature though is that you have to be mindful of your environment, it’s no use sitting in the garden or in the park simply worrying about other things, the key is to allow your mind to wander to the sights and sounds and smells around you, and to re-establish that ‘connectedness’ many of us seem to feel towards the natural world intuitively.

 One thing to remember is that none of us like to feel pressured into doing things we don’t want to, and the same is true of spending time in nature.
 Research suggests that if people feel pressured by well-meaning friends and family to get out in nature, it can undermine the experience for them as they become worried about whether they are meeting (or failing to meet) their loved one’s expectations.

 The take home message if you are currently coping with something like anxiety or depression – is to be kind to yourself, if spending time focusing on the natural world helps you take your mind off things – do it.
 But take each day as it comes and don’t put any additional pressure on yourself.

 We’re here to make sure anyone in our community experiencing a mental health issue has somewhere to turn to for advice, information and support.
-Click here to understand how Solent Mind can help you today.
+Visit Solent’s support for you web page to understand how Solent Mind can help you today.